The Photo That Stopped Time: When a Moment Becomes Eternal

 The past joins the present.
 That moment isn't gone—it's here, now, always.

-photo on your wall doesn't just preserve a memory—it affects your daily
+Research in environmental psychology shows that surrounding ourselves with meaningful imagery increases positive emotions and feelings of connection.
+A photo on your wall doesn't just preserve a memory—it affects your daily emotional landscape.

 You're reading this, which means some part of you knows you have photos that deserve more than digital purgatory.